Labs: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11.

 • u-pl2.ms.mff.cuni.cz

 The computers in Lab SU1 and SU2 can not be connected to via SSH during the day (or more specifically during the scheduled classes).
-That is to prevent remote users to interfere with students learning a subject.
+That is to prevent remote users to interfere with classes.
 Rotunda lab machines are accessible 24/7.

 SSH: review your knowledge